Whorleater/strugglebus/readme.md

-# strugglebus - a really terrible journaling app
+# strugglebus - a really simple journaling app
 strugglebus is a command line journaling app that asks you of only one main thing per day: "what was today's struggles?"

 ### How?